HeapSpace/vdb2016/content/index.md

     track: 1
     slot: 3
     short:
-      - "To survive today, companies are asking themselves ‘How can we be more agile in meeting customer needs?’
-Wikipedia defines Agility as “The capability of rapidly and cost efficiently adapting to changes”.
-Gartner defines Agility as “The ability of an organization to sense environment change and to respond efficiently and effectively to it”."
+      - "To survive today, companies are asking themselves 'How can we be more agile in meeting customer needs?''
+Wikipedia defines Agility as 'The capability of rapidly and cost efficiently adapting to changes'.
+Gartner defines Agility as 'The ability of an organization to sense environment change and to respond efficiently and effectively to it'."
     long:
       - "Agility is enabled by systems that are flexible and extensible. "
       - "IEEE Standard Glossary of Software Engineering Technology defines Flexibility as the ease with which a system or component can be modified for use in applications or environments other than those for which it was specifically designed. and Extensibility as the ease with which a system or component can be modified to increase its functional capacity."
       - "As customer needs evolve, flexibility helps with composing features and applications rapidly from using API, and extensibility helps in introducing the required changes quickly by making changes in services."
       - "The challenge many companies have today is that they have built systems primarily as monoliths during a stage of their evolution, or have several services but they are tightly coupled.
 Satisfying a customer need even though the functionality already exists can take significant effort and cost."
       - "Companies are therefore moving to APIs and microservices to address this business imperative.
 While many initiate this journey, most of them don’t end up with the intended outcomes - they falter or fail and go through many iterations."
-      - "This talk will share principles, best practices and approaches - across architecture, organizational and cultural - that have been applied in transforming companies such as eBay and PayPal to APIs and Microservices."
+      - "This talk will share principles, best practices and approaches - across architecture, organizational and cultural - that have been applied in transforming companies such as eBay, PayPal and Intuit to APIs and Microservices."

   -
     tid: 225